M-Talha-Jabbar/WebAPIs-Asp.NetCore5/README.md

 Reference: https://youtu.be/SJlkw2zvqYo

 ## Entity Framework Core
-- Is an ORM framework and works on the object-oriented perspective.
+- Is an ORM(Object-Relational Mapper) framework and works on the object-oriented perspective.
 This means all the tables are converted into C# classes and the corresponding columns are converted as the properties of classes.
 - It is an enhancement to ADO.NET that gives developers an automated mechanism for accessing & storing the data in the database.
 ![Capture](https://user-images.githubusercontent.com/76180043/180143674-b097c4dc-e904-4de8-a6ec-d8f0d2c8f387.PNG)